General Information and Dangers

 |Hydrocodone||Brand Names: Vicodin®, Lortab®, Lorcet®|

 |Hydromorphone||Brand Name: Dilaudid®|

 |Methadone||Various Brand Names|

 Addiction affects people from all walks of life.

-Every year, the Office of the Attorney General sponsors a video/radio contest as part of the “We’re Not Gonna Take It” campaign.
-Students are asked to submit a video that highlights the dangers, risks, and consequences associated with opioid misuse and abuse.
-This year’s winners are Makayla Tappin from the Douglas County College and Career Institute, Endia Jennings from Bainbridge High School, and Angelie Ramirez from Gainesville High School.
+The Office of the Attorney General sponsors a video/radio contest as part of the “We’re Not Gonna Take It” campaign.
+Students are asked to submit a video that highlights the dangers, risks and consequences associated with opioid misuse and abuse.
+Recent winners include Makayla Tappin from the Douglas County College and Career Institute, Endia Jennings from Bainbridge High School, and Angelie Ramirez from Gainesville High School.